moewe-io/embed-google-fonts/readme.txt

 No, themes and plugins must use wp_enqueue_style to load Google Fonts.

+= Does it work with caching plugins? =

+Generally yes.
+You may exclude some files, if there are problems.

+= Does it work with WP Rocket? =

+Yes, it is working wit WP Rocket.

 = Does it work with WP Fastest Cache? =

 If you are using [WP Fastest Cache](https://de.wordpress.org/plugins/wp-fastest-cache/), you should create an exclude CSS rule for "_font.css"